ja2-stracciatella/ja2-stracciatella.github.io/how-to-run.md

 # How to Run

 1. Install original Jagged Alliance 2 game on your computer.
 Data files from the original game will be used by JA2-Stracciatella.
+If you're installing the linux port, make sure to copy over files from CD2 too.

 1. [Download JA2-Stracciatella](/download) or [compile](https://github.com/ja2-stracciatella/ja2-stracciatella/blob/master/COMPILATION.md) it from the source codes.